-- 16.1 (a) The ordinary hours of work for each employee shall be displayed on a roster in a place conveniently accessible to employees.
-Such roster shall be displayed two weeks prior to the commencing date of the first working period in any roster subject to sub-clause (b). - (b) In the case of Community Care Employees, alternative means of communicating changes of rosters such as telephone communication, direct contact, mail or facsimile will be accepted. - (c) Sub-clause (a) shall not make it obligatory for the employer to display any roster of ordinary hours of work of members of the casual or relieving staff. - 16.2 (a) A roster may be altered at any time so as to enable the service of the organisation to be carried on where another employee is absent from duty on account of illness or in an emergency.
-Where such alteration involves an employee working on a day which would have been his or her rostered day off, such employee may elect to be paid at overtime rates or have a day off in lieu which shall be mutually arranged. - (b) Sub-clause (a) shall not apply where the only change to the roster of a part-time employee is the mutually agreed addition of extra hours to be worked such that the part-time employee still has two rostered days off in that week or four rostered days off in that fortnight, as the case may be. - 16.3 (a) Where a community care client cancels for reasons other than those outlined in subclause (b), permanent employees shall be entitled to receive payment for their guaranteed minimum number of hours in that pay period.
-The employer may direct the employee to make-up time equivalent to the cancelled time, in that or the subsequent fortnightly period.
-This time may be made up working with other community care clients or otherwise in a residential aged care facility. - (b) Where the employer is unable to meet the guaranteed minimum number of hours of a permanent employee for reasons associated with death, hospitalisation or other like extenuating circumstances, the following procedures shall be followed in the sequence provided: - (i) work shall be re-allocated from casual employees to the permanent employee; or - (ii) hours shall be reallocated from another employee who is working hours additional to their guaranteed minimum number of hours; or - (iii) where the employee agrees, the employee may have access to annual or long service leave; or - (iv) the employee may be stood down by the employer in accordance with s.
-524 of the Act.
+- 16.1 (a) The employer shall display on a roster, in a place conveniently accessible to employees: - (i) the ordinary hours of work for each employee; - (ii) each sleepover; and - (iii) ADO's where applicable. - (b) The roster shall be displayed two weeks prior to the commencing date of the first working period in any roster subject to sub-clause (c). - (c) In the case of Home Care Employees, alternative means of communicating the roster and changes to the roster, such as telephone communication, direct contact, mail, email or facsimile will be accepted. - (d) Sub-clause (a) shall not make it obligatory for the employer to display any roster of ordinary hours of work of members of the casual or relieving staff. - 16.2 (a) A roster may be altered at any time so as to enable the service of the organisation to be carried on where another employee is absent from duty on account of illness or in an emergency.
+Where such alteration involves an employee working on a day which would have been his or her rostered day off, such employee may elect to be paid at overtime rates or have a day off in lieu which shall be mutually arranged. - (b) Sub-clause (a) shall not apply where the only change to the roster of a parttime employee is the mutually agreed addition of extra hours to be worked such that the part-time employee still has four rostered days off in that fortnight, as the case may be.